Here at knowband, we get questions from all our clients looking to boost their checkout conversion rate, if they should switch to a one page checkout?

 Guest checkout: Guest checkout is an important feature.
 On both the checkouts(i.e. one step checkout or multi step checkout), if you miss providing guest checkout option, then it might be a problem.
 So, make sure whichever checkout option you choose, you should offer the guest checkout.

 Social login: Social login option is more of a competitive advantage than an optimization.
 If you are not asking your customers to necessarily create an account and offering guest checkout, it’s optimization.
-However, if you are allowing them to sign up or log in with their Facebook, Google, Instagram, or Twitter account, it’s a competitive advantage.
-I think, your one page checkout must provide the social login options to gain the most out of your checkout process.
+However, if you are allowing them to sign up or log in with their Facebook or Google Account, it’s a competitive advantage.
+Our PrestaShop one page checkout offers social login through Facebook, Google and PayPal to help you gain the most out of your checkout process.

 Clutter free design: What that haunts most of the merchants while switching to one page checkout is the design issue.
 A one-page checkout in-housing the whole checkout process on a single page is more likely to look congested and cluttered.
 Therefore, you must ensure that your one step checkout page does not only fits with your theme design but should also have enough white-spaces to segregate each element and section.
 For example, it would not be a nice look if the shipping section overlaps the payment section or any other section of the page.